-- 1. ... extend principles of transition metal complexes to organometallic complexes. - 2. ...identify organometallic complexes. - 3. ...identify ligand types in organometallic complexes (σ -donor and π -acceptor), and how their electronic structures affect the metal. - 4. ... describe the synthesis and reactivity of some main-group organometallic complexes. - 5. ... use the so-called 18-electron rule (effective atomic number rule, EAN) to rationalize the stability and reactivity of transition metal organometallic complexes. - 6. ...describe bonding in organometallic complexes, especially in terms of σ -donor and π -acceptor ligands. - 7. ...identify some common "spectroscopic handles" for transition organometallic complexes. - 8. ... explain the steps of a common transition metal organometallic catalytic cycle in terms of the 18-electron rule, and terminology such as reductive elimination and oxidative addition.
+- 1. ... extend principles of transition metal complexes to organometallic complexes. - 2. ...identify organometallic complexes. - 3. ...identify ligand types in organometallic complexes (σ -donor and π -acceptor), and how their electronic structures affect the metal. - 4. ... describe the synthesis and reactivity of some main-group organometallic complexes.

+- 5. ... use the so-called 18-electron rule (effective atomic number rule, EAN) to rationalize the stability and reactivity of transition metal organometallic complexes. - 6. ...describe bonding in organometallic complexes, especially in terms of σ -donor and π acceptor ligands.
+VIPEr activity (Homework 1, Stanley, Organometallics, PS) - 7. ...identify some common "spectroscopic handles" for transition metal organometallic complexes. - 8. ... explain the steps of a common transition metal organometallic catalytic cycle in terms of the 18-electron rule, and terminology such as reductive elimination and oxidative addition.
+VIPEr activity (Working with Catalytic Cycles, PS)